 - a.
 Name: Type a name for the profile. - b.
 Description: Type a description for the profile. - c.
 Security Gateway: Type the IP address or FQDN of the IPSec server.
 If you use the IP address, the IP address format that you must enter will depend on the IP mode that is configured on the controller. - d.
-Authentication: Select Preshared Key to use PSK for authentication or Certificate to use an X.509 certificate on the certificate authority (CA) or registration authority (RA) server.
-The controller uses the CMPv2 protocol to obtain the signed certificate from the CA/RA server.
+IP Mode: Select IPv4 or IPv6 addressing modes.